staeter/work-in-progress/dialogue.md

 This understanding enables meaningful user participation and control.

+## Balancing Core principles

+Each principle corresponds to a specific idea and are thought not to overlap with others but they might compete with one an other when it comes to practical implementation.
+The aim really is to find the best of both worlds whenever possible and to get to a good equilibrium between the two when they fundamentally contradict one an other.
+In this section we discuss some of them.

+### Complexity vs Accessibility

+Complexity grows quickly when designing systems.
+Giving complete control over the interface to the user (*empowering*) might make those really complex to use and understand.
+The processes able to parse and structure information (*informative*) might be extremely complex.

+-- wip

+### Privacy vs Openness

+A lot of usage data has to be available in order to build good recommender systems (*expressive*).
+Privacy entails anonymity which makes it hard to discriminate bots and causes a lack of individual accountability (*empathic*, *democratic* and *informative*).

+-- wip

 ## Requirements and Justifications

 Here we propose a set of requirements that we justify in regards to the platform's core principles.
 We start every section with a wish list of features that would ideally be present.
 We then provide a list of possible solutions, their pros and cons.